flassh/docs/content/booth/index.md

 ## System requirements

-* Windows touch-screen tablet running a full version of Windows 10.
+- Windows touch-screen tablet running a full version of Windows 10.
 Windows RT-based tablets are not supported.
-* 2GB RAM
+- 2GB RAM

 ## Download and install

 ### Flassh Connect

-Flassh Connect is bridge software between your Canon DSLR camera and the Flassh Booth software.
+Flassh Connect is bridge software between your Canon or Nikon DSLR camera and the Flassh Booth software.
 It handles all interactions with the camera hardware.
 [Download now](https://www.flassh.co/download/connect/windows/latest)

 ### Flassh Booth